Airport Security Checks with an Ostomy Bag

 Xerxes

-Barbief, I have traveled this past year to Japan and England and of course had to go through the pat-down, etc. The intensity appears to vary from one airport to another.
+Barbief, I have traveled this past year to Japan and England and, of course, had to go through the pat-down, etc. The intensity appears to vary from one airport to another.
 Leaving from NY was no problem.
 I had my biggest delay at Wash.
-Dulles airport.
-I had to go through twice and finally the agent asked me.
+Dulles Airport.
+I had to go through twice and finally, the agent asked me.
 My problem is that the agents tend to be ill-informed and some are clueless as to what an ostomy is.
 I think a little education would do a lot to lessen the anxiety.
 But you know something, it goes beyond the extreme sometimes.
-My son, who travels quite a bit with his family, has had his two and a half-year-old daughter patted down at some airports.
+My son, who travels quite a bit with his family, has had his two-and-a-half-year-old daughter patted down at some airports.
 The reason he is told is that it is not beyond some people to hide bombs in young children.
 So sad.
 What has the world deteriorated to?

 Lalu